openshift/kube-compare/README.md

 Existing tools meet some of this need but fall short of the goals

-- kubectl/oc diff: This subcommand allows comparison of a live cluster against a known configuration.
+- kubectl diff: This subcommand allows comparison of a live cluster against a known configuration.
   There are three shortcomings we need to address:
     - Ability to handle expected user variation and optional versus required content.
     - Ability to handle 1 to N mappings where users have multiple instances of a CR which should be validated
     - Consumption of an offline representation of the cluster configuration.
 - `<get cr> | <key sorting> | diff` : There are various ways of chaining together existing tools to obtain, correlate, and compare/diff two YAML objects.
-These methods fall short in similar ways as the `kubectl/oc diff`
+These methods fall short in similar ways as the `kubectl diff`

 ### Goals